megasanjay/vue3-marquee/README.md

   - This event is emitted if you have either `pauseOnHover` or `pauseOnClick` enabled.
 It will notify if the animation pauses.
 - onResume
   - This event is emitted if you have either `pauseOnHover` or `pauseOnClick` enabled.
 It will notify if the animation resumes.
+- ononOverflowDetected
+  - This event is emitted if you have `animateOnOverflow` enabled.
+It will notify if the content overflows the container.
+- onOverflowCleared
+  - This event is emitted if you have `animateOnOverflow` enabled.
+It will notify if the content no longer overflows the container. (useful if you need to add a class to the container when the content overflows)

 ## Credits